tosinalagbe/hedg/README.md

 [![Build Status](https://app.travis-ci.com/tosinalagbe/hedg.svg?branch=main)](https://app.travis-ci.com/tosinalagbe/hedg)

-# hedg
+# Hedg
 Fast and easy to use, high frequency trading framework for betfair

 <!-- ABOUT THE PROJECT -->
 ## About Hedg
 In the sports trading industry, low latency is really important.
 The need to be first in line on the queue as well as the need to be able to cancel or close out bad orders quickly are some of the latency sensitive needs involved.
 Hedg was built with these in mind.
-Also enables quants and automated traders who want to use efficient c++ libraries to build strategies that are latency sensitive.
+Also enables quants and automated traders who want to use efficient c++ libraries to build strategies that are latency sensitive.(At the moment, this framework only supports trading pre-off markets on betfair).

 <!-- GETTING STARTED -->
 ## Getting Started